Metrist-Software/product-docs/vitepress/docs/monitors/metrist_azuremonitor.md

   },
   "steps": [{
     "check_logical_name": "TrackEvent",
-    "description": "This step attempts to track a known type of event."
+    "description": "This step attempts to track a known type of event.", "timeout_secs": 900
   }, {
     "check_logical_name": "TrackMetricValue",
-    "description": "This step attempts to track a metric with a given value."
+    "description": "This step attempts to track a metric with a given value.", "timeout_secs": 900
   }, {
     "check_logical_name": "TrackExc",
-    "description": "This step throws an exception and attempts to track it."
+    "description": "This step throws an exception and attempts to track it.", "timeout_secs": 900
   }, {
     "check_logical_name": "TrackTrace",
-    "description": "This step attempts to track a monitor trace."
+    "description": "This step attempts to track a monitor trace.", "timeout_secs": 900
   }, {
     "check_logical_name": "SendLog",
-    "description": "This step attempts to send error details to a log."
+    "description": "This step attempts to send error details to a log.", "timeout_secs": 900
   }]
 }
 ```